-The village at the head of Val di Fassa, below the Sella and the Marmolada, a base for the Sellaronda and the Vajolet Towers.
+The village at the head of Val di Fassa, at the foot of the Sella and the Marmolada, a base for the Sellaronda and the Vajolet Towers.

 A short history

-Canazei, Cianacei in Ladin, closes off Val di Fassa at 1,465 metres, where the valley narrows under the big peaks.
+Canazei, Cianacei in Ladin, closes Val di Fassa at 1,465 metres, where the valley narrows beneath the great peaks.
 It is the highest and most touristic village in the valley, ringed by the Sella, Pordoi and Fedaia passes and by three of the most famous Dolomite massifs.

-For centuries it was a village of Ladin farmers and herders, with scattered barns on the slopes and life set by the mountain pasture.
-The turning point came with mountaineering: between the 19th and 20th centuries the first climbing parties chose Canazei as a base to reach the Catinaccio, the Sassolungo and the Marmolada.
+For centuries it was a village of Ladin farmers and herders, with scattered mountain farms and life set by the summer pastures.
+The turning point came with mountaineering: between the late 1800s and early 1900s the first climbing parties chose Canazei as their base for the Catinaccio, the Sassolungo and the Marmolada.

 What to see